mzhao123/IBMCLoudDemo-FNTPR-DANIEL/README.md

 - Basic funding report form that saves to a database
 - A page to view your own report
 - The ability to make multiple reports under the same user
+- The ability to reset a user's password through email validation
+- The ability to delete reports after a confirmation page
+- Delete users that have not been validated
 ### Development features (to be removed in final release):
 - Make any query to any database
 - Delete all rows from both the user and funding tables